Rainbow-Collective/petsite/readme.md

 # What

-The pigeotchi project is a tamagotchi clone to practice state, forms, and filtering in ReactJS.
+The petsite project is a tamagotchi + roguelike clone to practice state, forms, and filtering in ReactJS, and backend work in Ruby and Ruby on Rails

 ## Resources: